Alice Lloyd College: Campus

 The Commodore Slone Building, at one time housing the science program and most recently the June Buchanan School, the college's K-12 prep school, was renovated to house the business program.
 The Business & Technology Center was completed in the fall of 2009 and was dedicated on October 10, 2009.

 Caney Cottage Scholarship

 The college owns the H.N. and Frances C. Berger Residence Hall, also known as Caney Cottage, an apartment complex near the campus of the University of Kentucky in Lexington.
 Students who graduate from Alice Lloyd and are accepted into the University of Kentucky's graduate school can apply to live in the Caney Cottage rent, utility and parking free.
 Those who attend other graduate schools can apply for cash scholarships that go toward tuition costs.
 After graduate school, scholarship recipients must commit to service in the Appalachian region.

 Presidents

-Since the death of Alice Lloyd in 1962, six men have taken the position of president of the Alice Lloyd College:
+Since the death of Alice Lloyd in 1962, seven men have taken the position of president of Alice Lloyd College: